-To summarize, in the case of intervening absorbers, the \hi\ absorption is broader and the narrower molecular absorption line is generally close to the \hi\ absorption peak, although shifted by 10-20\,\kms.
-The exceptions are PKS1406-076 and the three lensed systems where the situation is complicated by multiple sightlines towards the lensed source.
-Nevertheless, the observed velocity structure of \hi\ and molecular absorption profiles imply sight lines piercing through layered molecular clouds i.e., molecular gas embedded in outer layers of predominantly \hi\ gas.
+In summary, in the case of intervening absorbers, the \hi\ absorption is broader and the narrower molecular absorption line is generally close to the \hi\ absorption peak, albeit shifted by 10-20\,\kms.
+The exceptions are PKS1406-076 and the three lensed systems where the situation is complicated by multiple sightlines toward the lensed source.
+Nevertheless, the observed velocity structure of \hi\ and the molecular absorption profiles imply sight lines piercing through layered molecular clouds; that is, molecular gas embedded in outer layers of predominantly \hi\ gas.